ProteinGym/proteingym-benchmark/README.md

 ## Datasets

-The datasets are included in the [dataset](datasets/) folder, where each dataset goes into a subfolder.
+The datasets are included in the [dataset](datasets/) folder, where each dataset is an archived file with suffix `pgdata`.

 In order to build the archived file for each dataset, [proteingym-base](https://github.com/ProteinGym/proteingym-base) is used.